 When starting a new project, one of the big decisions you have to make is which point of view (POV) you’re going to use.
-Here’s a Point of View Cheat Sheet you can download to help you choose the point of view that’s right for your story.
+Go here to download a Point of View Cheat Sheet to help you choose the point of view that’s right for your story.

 Before I give you a rundown of the different types of POV, let me explain the cheat sheet diagram.
 P stands for Protagonist (the main character in your story) while N stands for the Narrator (the person telling the story).
 Sometimes P and N are the same character, sometimes they are not.

 A solid circle represents a character inside the story while the dashed line represents someone outside the story.
 Notice how P is always in a solid circle (because the protagonist is always a character in the story) while N can either be a solid circle or a not.
 The circles represent what P or N know in the story–the information available to P or N.

 Example: In the first person, the protagonist and narrator are one and the same so everything the narrator knows, the protagonist also knows.
 In a third person point of view, the narrator is outside the story so he/she has access to information that the protagonist does not know.
 The cheat sheet gives you a visual representation of all the basic POV options.

 This is when the main character is the person telling the story.
 In other words, this is the “I” narrator.
 Examples: Holden from Catcher in the Rye or Katniss from The Hunger Games.
 Notice how the circles for the protagonist and narrator overlap.
 This is because the narrator can only know information that the protagonist has access to.
 No more, no less.